 The HydraWash™ tool is connected to TCP guns and the workstring.
 When running in hole, full circulation through the HydraWash™ tool is possible and hence, tripping speed is determent by the TCP gun supplier.

 After TCP perforation, the washing feature is activated by dropping a ball that closes off the bypass channels.
-The perforated interval is washed as per detailed HydraWell Intervention washing procedure until sufficient pumping rates are achieved.
+The perforated interval is washed as per detailed HydraWell Intervention washing procedure until desired annulus cleanout has been achieved.

 ->> Fill in your details and get your copy now: